Healthdirect Free Australian health advice you can count on.

 What is hydromorphone used for?

-Hydromorphone is used for the short-term relief of severe pain, where other pain medicines have been ineffective or cannot be used.
-It is more potent than morphine and should only be used under specialist medical supervision.
+Hydromorphone is used for the short-term relief of severe pain, where other pain medicines have not been effective or cannot be used.
+It is more potent (stronger) than morphine and should only be used with specialist medical care.

 Hydromorphone should also be used only when other forms of pain relief have not been successful in managing pain.